CarloMehegan/quartz-vault/content/Legends of the Condor Heroes.md

 \- *Anna Holmwood in the Prologue of Volume 1:* A Hero Born

 ##### Notes
 The republication of this work in English shows the increased interest in Chinese fantasy among Western audiences, not only for new works, but older ones too.
-I find this work similar to [The Wheel of Time](The%20Wheel%20of%20Time.md) as a precursor to fantasy works written today.
+This work is similar to [The Wheel of Time](The%20Wheel%20of%20Time.md) as they can both serve as precursors to fantasy works written today.

 ![A Hero Born Cover](Assets/A%20Hero%20Born%20Cover.png) *The cover of the novel's English publication, volume 1.*